Fluke (band): Six Wheels on My Wagon

 This new album was a distinctly house music production, with uplifting riffs and ambient effects, as opposed to the techno style of their previous release.
-The album was structured so that the more accessible "pop" tracks were to be found at the beginning of the album and the more ambitious ambient works towards the end.
-Though this could have produced a stagnating effect, it was received favourably by critics, with Billboard magazine labelling it "groundbreaking".
+The album was received favourably by critics, with Billboard magazine labelling it "groundbreaking".
 Other reviewers went further, with The Independent suggesting that Fluke was to become the next big thing in Europe:

 In 1994, Fluke released The Peel Sessions, recorded for the BBC Radio 1 DJ John Peel.
 This CD was a selection of tracks from two live sessions recorded on 18 November 1990 and 10 December 1991.
 The CD included one new song, "Time Keeper", and several tracks which had previously been released on vinyl only.
 Fluke were invited to perform two further, unreleased, Peel Sessions after this CD.
 One was broadcast on 10 November 1996 and the other was performed live on 8 December 2002.

 Oto, Risotto and departure of Mike Tournier

 The following year, Fluke released their third album, Oto, which is the Greek word for "of the ear".
 In terms of style, Oto was somewhat darker than Six Wheels on my Wagon, focusing on the downbeat ambient effects which were present in the second half of Six Wheels, and the band completely removed the uplifting house style that characterised their previous work.
-Owing to the decreased accessibility of the album as a result of this, only two singles were deemed suitable for release from Oto; "Bullet" and "Tosh".
-In spite of this, "Bullet" was chosen by Dominic Pride of Billboard magazine as one of his top ten picks of 1995.
+Only two singles were released from Oto; "Bullet" and "Tosh".
+"Bullet" was chosen by Dominic Pride of Billboard magazine as one of his top ten picks of 1995.